 You can reference Notion Pages via Notion AI when composing an email.
 It will reference the Notion page and compose your email based on the contents of the page.

-Is Notion Mail Worth it?
-As a free wrapper for Gmail, yes.
 As a email app for professionals who are looking to get through their inbox faster?
-Not quite worth the switch.
+We don't think it's worth it.
 Superhuman is a better email alternative (you can read our full Superhuman Review to hear why we love it).

 You are able to use Notion AI to reference your Notion pages when composing an email (in other words, Notion AI can write your email using context from a Notion page).
 That is the extent of the available integration at the moment.
 There are no current integrations with Notion Databases.